OfficeDev/office-scripts-docs/docs/resources/samples/filter-table-get-visible-range.md

 localization_priority: Normal
 ---

-# Filter Excel table and get visible range as array of objects
+# Filter Excel table and get visible range as a JSON object

-Shows how to use Office Scripts to filter an Excel table and get the visible range as an array of objects
+This sample filters an Excel table and returns the visible range as a JSON object.
+This JSON could be provided to a Power Automate flow as part of a larger solution.

 ## Example scenario

-* Apply filter on a column of a table.
+* Apply a filter to a table column.
-* Extract visible range after filtering and extract data as array of objects.
+* Extract the visible range after filtering.
-* Assemble an object with following JSON structure and return for a future action to use.
+* Assemble and return an object with a specific JSON structure.

 ### Sample JSON